Isaiah 14 – Babylon and Lucifer

 d.
 How you are cut down to the ground: What a contrast!
 This being, once so high, once so shining, once so bright, is now cut down to the ground.

 e.
-For you have said in your heart: Here, God tells us the reason behind the fall of the king of Babylon, both literal and spiritual.
+For you have said in your heart: Here, God tells us the reason behind the fall of both the literal and spiritual king of Babylon.
 The fall was prompted by something he said, even though he may have never said it with his lips – it was enough that he said it in his heart.

 f.
 I will: The pride, the grasping selfish ambition, the self-will of the king of Babylon is powerfully expressed in five I will statements.
 This is the essence of the self-focused and self-obsessed life.

-i.
-I will ascend into heaven: “Heaven will be my home and my place of honor.”
+· I will ascend into heaven: It was as if Satan said, “Heaven will be my home and my place of honor.”

+· I will exalt my throne above the stars of God: “I will be enthroned and will be exalted above all other angelic beings.”

 ii.
-I will exalt my throne above the stars of God: “I will be enthroned, and will be exalted above all other angelic beings.”

-vii.
-Lucifer was certainly a glorious angel (day star, son of the morning, and also called the seal of perfection, full of wisdom and perfect in beauty . . . the anointed cherub who covers in Ezekiel 28:12 and 14).
+Lucifer was certainly a glorious angel (day star, son of the morning, and also called the seal of perfection, full of wisdom and perfect in beauty…the anointed cherub who covers in Ezekiel 28:12 and 14).
 Yet, there came a time when despite all his beauty and glory, he departed from the heart of God by wanting to exalt himself above his peers.
 Instead, the heart of Jesus says, “The status of equality with God is not something to hang on to.
 I will let it go.
 I will give up My reputation, be a servant, live humbly among men, and even die an excruciating and humiliating death.”
 (Philippians 2:5-8) When Lucifer departed from this heart, he fell from glory.

 ii.
 If this is the case, it explains well Satan’s present strategy against man: to obscure the image of God in man through encouraging sin and rebellion, to cause man to serve him, and to prevent the ultimate glorification of man.